 Q: From what I know about rugby, it is a high contact sport, isn’t it too rough for kids to play so young?

 A: Safety of your child is always important and our coaches teach the fundamentals of team work and safety at all times.
-Saskatchewan Mini Rugby began playing “flag rugby” which does not include scrums, line-outs and contact that you see in traditional rugby games.
+Saskatchewan Minor Rugby began playing “flag rugby” which does not include scrums, line-outs and contact that you see in traditional rugby games.
 For more info please visit www.saskrugby.com.

 Q: How long is a practice/game?